seothemes/genesis-starter-theme/README.md

 ### Composer

-1. Open your project in the Terminal and from `wp-content/themes`, clone this repo:
+1. Open your project in the Terminal and from `wp-content/themes`, clone this repo (change "your-theme-name" where necessary):

 ```shell
 git clone https://github.com/seothemes/genesis-starter.git theme-name